GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Reviving
 - always revive from or behind cover to avoid getting shot
 - avoid reviving before making sure the nearby area is clear, enemies don't have line of sight on you and you're not gonna get rushed
-- if your reviver hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
+- if your Reviver Hive is at Tier 5 or lower and has full charges, you can switch to the TDI Kard Custom before deploying it to get an additional charge without making it go on cooldown
 - it's a good idea to throw a flashbang/fire grenade before reviving if there are enemies nearby to prevent them from pushing, especially near choke points
 - it's sometimes better to go through the rest of the engagement without reviving someone if it would make you at risk
 - reviving someone behind a low cover while not taking cover still covers you (not in PVP)